NadiaElMouldi/Portfolio/README.md

 This repository will include documentation and and links for my Interactive Data Visualisation projects:

 ## [Project 1: New York City Restaurants Health Inspection Grades VS Yelp Ratings](https://nadiaelmouldi.github.io/Portfolio/Project1/)
 This project puts in contrast the New York City Resturants Helath Inspection grades with the restaurant's Yelp ratings.
+I was intirgued by whether New York City restaurants which did not have good health inspection grades still had good yelp ratings from people.
+I combined the Health Inspection by Restaurant  dataset from the NYC Open Data website with the Yelp rating that I extracted using the Yelp API (using longitude, latitude, restaurant name, street address).

 ![Project Screenshot](Project1/project1.gif)
 ### Earlier Versions